 Education for sustainable development (ESD) empowers individuals and communities to create a more sustainable future.
 Our activities include development of approaches for formal, nonformal and informal sustainability education as well as efforts to promote campus sustainability.
-Community resilience studies focus on migration and displacement induced by development, disasters and climate change, with special emphasis on dynamics of social networks and inclusion of multiple stakeholders to enhance well-being while preserving a community's natural resource base.
-Finally, we focus material cycles and low carbon system approaches mainly on communities that include campus, Kyoto and local communities, and the Asia Pacific region, with emphasis on MSW (municipal solid waste), disaster waste, and energy saving awareness and behavior.
+Community resilience studies focus on migration and displacement induced by development, disasters and climate change, with special emphasis on inclusion of multiple stakeholders to enhance well-being while preserving a community's natural resource base.
+Finally, we focus on material cycles and low carbon system approaches, mainly on communities that include campus, Kyoto and local communities, and the Asia Pacific region, with emphasis on MSW (municipal solid waste), disaster waste, and energy saving awareness and behavior.

-From conducting research, internships and projects collaboratively with universities, non-government organizations, international organizations, bilateral and multilateral development agencies and regional bodies, faculty and students develop unique community-based approaches for education, environmental management, communication and sustainable development.
+From conducting research, internships and collaborative projects, faculty and students develop unique community-based approaches for education, environmental management, communication and sustainable development.